foundersandcoders/coursebook/curriculum/node/project.md

 ### Acceptance Criteria

 - A page with a form to submit posts, and a page showing all posts
+- No client-side JavaScript
-- All static assets served correctly (CSS etc)
+- All static assets served correctly (CSS, favicon etc)
 - Tests for each server route
 - A responsive, mobile-first design
 - Ensure your app is accessible to as many different users as possible